ribhav31/ribhav31/README.md

 Advanced Vehicle Detection System with OCR and Behavioral Analysis:

-Builing a comprehensive system using TensorFlow and EasyOCR for vehicle recognition and license plate reading.
+Building a comprehensive system using TensorFlow and EasyOCR for vehicle recognition and license plate reading.
 The system includes features like speed detection and lane splitting analysis, real-time monitoring.

 🛠️ Technical Skills